 An unsecured personal loan is an installment loan that is paid back in monthly increments over time.
 Since it isn’t backed by collateral, this type of loan can be easier to acquire if you have good credit.

 Personal loan interest rates typically range between 5 percent and 36 percent, depending on your credit score.
 Since the lender takes a risk with an unsecured loan, they may charge higher interest rates.
-This type of loan can be a good option for someone with good credit who wants a regular monthly payment.
+This type of loan can be a good option for someone with good or excellent credit who wants a regular monthly payment.

 2. Secured loans